appdevdesigns/opsportal_docs/develop/develop_models_01_b_existing.md

 ```

-Since we are asking Sails to access an table we are managing outside of Sails, then we specify we don't want sails to auto create it's default fields: `id`, `createdAt`, `updatedAt`:
+Since we are asking Sails to access a table we are managing outside of Sails, we specify we don't want sails to auto create it's default fields: `id`, `createdAt`, `updatedAt`:
 ```javascript
   autoCreatedAt:false,
   autoUpdatedAt:false,